laminlabs/lamindb/docs/signup-login.md

 lamin login testuser1
 ```

-If you don't have a cached key in your environment, you need to pass it:
+If you don't have a cached API-key in your environment, you need to copy it from your lamin.ai account and pass it:

 ```
-lamin login <email> --key <key>
+lamin login <email> --key <API-key>
 ```